THE Lemon and Birch BLOG

 Another example would be involving colours – some blues and turquoises don’t replicate well from screen (RGB) to printing (CMYK) and you may need to use Pantone printing to replicate the correct colour.
 Same with neons – spot colour printing is the only way neons are possible in print.
 Make sure your client is aware of any colour printing limitations if they are keen to use colours that might present problems and try to explain Pantones and spot printing if you can.

-I hope these tips have helped you get clearer on some aspects of designing a brand identity.
-As ever, if you have any questions for me or things you’d like me to cover please do send me an email at email@example.com – I’m always happy to help!
+I hope these best practice tips have helped you get clearer on some aspects of designing a brand identity.
+As ever, if you have any questions for me or things you’d like me to cover please do send me an email at firstname.lastname@example.org – I’m always happy to help!

 Sometimes it’s best to keep your logo design type based so that you can bring in illustrative elements in other parts of the branding like on product packaging or as elements to build into a website design.